 Tip: The queues for each installation can snake up to hours during peak periods.
 We suggest going early to avoid the crowds!

 No need for confusion when it comes to entering the venue too.
 We got our tickets from Klook ($40), which sent the QR code straight to our phones and allowed us easy entry just by scanning it at the gate.

 Address: MORI Building DIGITAL ART MUSEUM: teamLab Borderless Odaiba Palette Town 2F, 1-3-8 Aomi, Koto-ku, Tokyo, Japan

 Opening hours: Weekdays 10AM-7PM | Weekends and Public Holidays 10AM-9PM

 I’m a Ravenclaw and my patronus is a Nebelung Cat – that’s how much I’m a fan of magic.
 Which is why if there’s anything related to the enchanted, you’d best believe I’d apparate there.

 MAHOU Dining Bar OSMAND casts its spell on you right from the get-go, where you’ll have to figure out how to open the mirrored entrance door, escape room style.
 Part magic show venue, part restaurant, the nightspot will instantly transport you to a mystical cosy cavern.

-Choose between a 3- or 5-course Italian meal that includes dishes such as steak and pizza.
+Choose between a 3- or 5-Course Italian meal that includes dishes like steak and pizza.
 Both also come with a 90-minute open bar, so you can work up some liquid confidence just in case you get called up to participate in the onstage illusions.